eajajul/coding_test/README.md

         2. http://127.0.0.1:8000/employee
               get list of employee
               add/edit/delte employee

         3. http://127.0.0.1:8000/customer-index
               get list of customer
               add new customer
               Search customer by name,phone,email (`ajax search`)

         4. http://127.0.0.1:8000/csv-upload
-              ulpoad a csv file contain customer details it will the read the csv file and customer in the databse
+              ulpoad a csv file contain customer details (sample .csv file is provided you can use this file to import customer data) it will the read the csv file and customer in the databse